 Denis Villeneuve is a Quebecois (French-speaking Canadian) director who has gained some attention over the last few years.
 Villeneuve appeared with the French-language likes of August 32nd on Earth (1998), Maelstrom (2000) and Polytechnique (2009), all of which gained festival play.
 It was however the international hit of Incendies (2010), which won a host of awards and was nominated for a Best Foreign Language Film at the Oscars, with which Villeneuve’s name began to be known.
 This led to Villeneuve’s English-language debut with the grim psycho-thriller Prisoners (2013) also starring Jake Gyllenhaal, followed by Sicario (2015), the widely acclaimed alien visitors film Arrival (2016), Blade Runner 2049 (2017) and his upcoming two-part adaptation of Dune (1965).
 Enemy is adapted from The Double (2002), a novel by acclaimed Portuguese writer Jose Saramago.
 Saramago’s works have been adapted into several other films, most notably the excellent Blindness (2008).

 There have been a number of films about doubles and doppelgangers.
 These range from twin thrillers like The Black Room (1935), Among the Living (1941), The Dark Mirror (1946), Dead Ringer (1964) and Scissors (1991) that play out around doubles and identity confusion or David Cronenberg’s perversely brilliant Dead Ringers (1988) exploring the disturbed psychology and sexual fetishism of twins.
-Far more interesting have been stories that spin this out often to a more supernatural or allegorical level – works like the adaptation of Edgar Allan Poe’s William Wilson in Tales of Mystery and Imagination/Spirits of the Dead (1968), The Man Who Haunted Himself (1970), The Other (1972), Doppelganger (1992), The Dark Half (1993), Gemini (1999), The Tiger’s Tail (2006) and I Know Who Killed Me (2007), which usually concern a sinister double that takes over someone’s life.
+Far more interesting have been stories that spin this out often to a more supernatural or allegorical level – works like the adaptation of Edgar Allan Poe’s William Wilson in Tales of Mystery and Imagination/Spirits of the Dead (1968), The Man Who Haunted Himself (1970), The Other (1972), Doppelganger (1992), The Dark Half (1993), Gemini (1999), The Tiger’s Tail (2006), I Know Who Killed Me (2007), Cam (2018) and Us (2019), which usually concern a sinister double that takes over someone’s life.
 Indeed, at the very same Toronto International Film Festival where Enemy premiered, also playing was Richard Ayoade’s The Double (2013) featuring Jesse Eisenberg having his life taken over by a doppelganger, although that film played the premise more for oddball comedy, while around the same time there was also Another Me (2013) with English schoolgirl Sophie Turner encountering a double of herself and The One I Love (2014) where husband and wife Mark Duplass and Elisabeth Moss encounter idealised versions of themselves.

 With Enemy, Denis Villeneuve directs with subdued quietude.
 The lighting levels in the film are brought down to almost a monochrome where it feels like the whole film is taking place at dusk in a room with the curtains drawn but for a small crack.
 Villeneuve keeps the film tight and the story is driven almost entirely by the four characters.
 It plays out in nuances and subtleties, in particular the silences – the way Sarah Gadon just sits and stares without speaking at Jake Gyllenhaal #1 on a neighbouring bench at the university.
 One of the finest scenes in the film is where Adam goes and takes Anthony’s place and nervously gets into bed with Sarah Gadon and where she lies there for a long time looking at him where you can almost see that she is wondering to herself which man she has with her, all something that is implied without words.